diffpy/diffpy.pdfgui/README.rst

 Graphical user interface program for structure refinements to atomic pair distribution function.

+For users who do not have the expertise or necessity for command line analysis, PDFgui is a convenient and easy to use graphical front end for the PDFfit2 refinement program.
+It is capable of full-profile fitting of the atomic pair distribution function (PDF) derived from x-ray or neutron diffraction data and comes with built in graphical and structure visualization capabilities.

 PDFgui is a friendly interface to the PDFfit2 refinement engine, with many powerful extensions.
 To get started, please open the manual from the help menu and follow the tutorial instructions.
-A detailed description is available in the doc/Farrow-jpcm-2007.pdf paper.
+A detailed description is available in `this paper <http://dx.doi.org/10.1088/0953-8984/19/33/335219>`_.

 For more information about diffpy.pdfgui, please consult our `online documentation <https://diffpy.github.io/diffpy.pdfgui>`_.